DRef Manual

 is asymbol

-other than:none
+other thannil

 , then itssymbol-name